 My dogs are sitting on my sofas!
 I wish they would get off the sofa!
-We use a large percentage of prepositions in our day to day communication.
+We use a large percentage of prepositions in our day-to-day communication.
 For children with language delays learning prepositions is not always so easy.
-Prepositions are important components for following directions, describing, and more.
-Right now my two dogs are sitting on my couch and I do wish they would get off!
-My two fur children do not seem to understand the preposition “off“, but it is a work in progress!
+Prepositions are essential components for following directions, describing, and more.
+My two dogs are sitting on my couch, and I do wish they would get off!
+My two fur children do not seem to understand the preposition “off,” but it is a work in progress!

 These are some of the different ways I teach prepositions:

 Books – I love to use books.
 You can take almost any picture book and find embedded prepositions.
-There are also many books that are designed with simple prepositions in mind.
+Many books are designed with simple prepositions in mind.
 Last week I was teaching a student about prepositions who loves Dora.
 I had a book about Dora going to the dentist.
-I use the book to talk about “on”.
+I use the book to talk about “on.”
 The toothbrush was ON the tray.
 Dora was sitting ON the ground.

 Where is it?
 Room and roaming scavenger hunt.
-This is one of my favorite simple games.
-It takes minimal prep and anything from a pencil or a small figure will do.
+This method is one of my favorite simple games.
+It takes minimal prep, and anything from a pencil or a small figure will do.
 I will take an item like a stuffed animal or a figurine.
-We then go around the room and I place the item in various places.
-I then ask “where is…”.
+We then go around the room, and I place the item in various places.
+I then ask, “where is…”.
 I start with

 Bags, boxes, cups, and more!
-I will admit I was scrambling, so I pulled out some bags and plastic bins I had laying around.
-I then took a few of those tiny colored bears that seem to be everywhere.
+I admit I was scrambling, so I pulled out some bags and plastic bins I had lying around.
+I took a few of those tiny colored bears that seemed to be everywhere.

 Party Pups – is a fun game from Super Duper Inc that show various dogs doing all sorts of stuff.
-There are dogs jumping over fences and dogs at the fair!
+Dogs are jumping over fences and dogs at the fair!
 I also love to use this game for creating sentences.
 Fun activity!!!

-Flamingo Bingo – is another game by Super Duper Inc. This is a bingo/lotto game.
-Some silly flamingos are doing all kids of activities.
+Flamingo Bingo – Another game by Super Duper Inc. This activity is a bingo/lotto game.
+Some silly flamingos are doing all kinds of activities.

-These are just a few of the commercially produced games that I have used to work on prepositions.
+These are just a few commercially produced games that I have used to work on prepositions.
 There are tons more!